 We are offering each Vermont Reads host organization one free discussion of Last Night at the Telegraph Club, led by one of our trained facilitators.
 Email us at email@example.com for more details.

 Discussion and Book Club Guide

 Penguin Random House has created a Discussion and Book Club Guide for Last Night at the Telegraph Club, which can be downloaded as a PDF.

 Download the Discussion and Book Club Guide (PDF)

 The guide was written by Erica Gillingham, a queer poet, writer, and bookseller with a Ph.D. in lesbian love stories in young adult literature and graphic novels.
 Her thesis included a chapter dedicated to Malinda Lo’s fantasy and science fiction novels.

 Ideas for a Dynamic Discussion

 - Use a facilitator, preferably someone who loves literature, has experience leading discussions, and has taken the time to read and research the book carefully.
-They should be prepared with a list of stimulating questions (the list on this page is a good start) and should try to include everyone in the conversation.
+They should be prepared with a list of stimulating questions and should try to include everyone in the conversation.
 See the list of Reading and Discussion facilitators at the bottom of the page.

 - For in-person meetings, it is best to seat people in a circle.
 If the group is too large for this configuration, ask people to speak loudly and clearly so that everyone can hear, or, as appropriate, ask them to stand and face the group when talking.
 If your discussion needs to happen virtually, break-out rooms are helpful for large numbers.